Audrey's love for piano began at age six. She's a professional pianist for cruises, hotels and community events. Teaching is her passion..

 - When was the piano tuned last?

-- It's a good idea to take someone along to check out the piano when you're looking around.
+- It's a good idea to take someone along to check out the piano while looking around.
 A piano tuner is best as this is their specialty.

 Pianos come in a variety of sizes.
 Let's look at the grand piano first.
-There are 6 basic types of grand pianos.
+There are six basic types of grand pianos.

-- The petite grand is the smallest of grand pianos and ranges in size from 4' 5" to 4' 10".
+- Petite Grand is the smallest of grand pianos and ranges from 4' 5" to 4' 10".

-- The parlor or living room grand ranges in size from 5'9" to 6'1 inch.
+- Parlor or Living Room Grand ranges in size from 5'9" to 6'1 inches.

-- The semi concert or ballroom grand is 6'2" to 7 ft.
+- Semi Concert or Ballroom Grand is 6'2" to 7 ft.

-- The concert grand is around 9 feet long and is the largest of the grand pianos.
+- Concert Grand is 9 feet long and the largest of the grand pianos.

 The Vertical Piano

-Vertical pianos are available in four different types:
+Vertical pianos are available in four different sizes:

 - The spinet is the smallest and ideal for those living with limited space.
 It stands at around 36 to 38 inches with a width of about 38 inches.
 It has less power due to its size.

-- The console is a little larger than the spinet and has a height of about 40 to 43 inches and is approximately 58 inches wide.
+- The console is a little larger than the spinet, has about 40 to 43 inches, and is approximately 58 inches wide.

 - The studio is around 45 to 48 inches in height and about 58 inches in width.
 You'll find these pianos in schools as well as some churches.
-You're going to get a better sound from this model because of it's larger soundboard and longer strings.
+You'll get a better sound from this model because of its larger soundboard and longer strings.

-- The upright has a range of 50 to 60 inches in height with a width of approximately 58 inches.
-The upright has a very good tone and puts out more power.
+- The upright has a range of 50 to 60 inches with a width of approximately 58 inches.
+The upright has an excellent tone and puts out more power.

 The Sound and Brilliance of the Piano

-How the piano sounds is the top priority in purchasing any piano used or new.
+The sound of the piano is the top priority in purchasing any piano, used or new.
 The sound is dependent on the parts of the piano.
-If everything is in top condition with your used piano and it is "out of tune," a qualified piano tuner can bring it up to par.
+If everything is in top condition with your used piano and is "out of tune," a qualified piano tuner can bring it up to par.

-The piano sound is also determined by the shape and size.
-There are two classifications of pianos. ( The digital piano is another classification which would make three.
+The shape and size also determine the piano sound.
+There are two classifications of pianos. ( The digital piano is another classification that would make three.
 We are only discussing the acoustic piano in this article.)

 The vertical or upright piano is suited for smaller rooms or areas.
 The upright pianos are also easier on the budget, depending on the maker.
-The console is preferred over the spinet.
-This is because the length of the strings are longer on a console, providing a bigger sound.
+The console is preferred over the spinet because the length of the strings is longer on a console, providing a bigger sound.

 What About the Piano Pedals?